syncfusion-content/wpf-docs/wpf/SfDataGrid/Interactive-Features.md

 SfDataGrid allows you to show and hide the Columns from the view at runtime via drag and drop using ColumnChooser.
 You can enable a column chooser in an application by creating an instance for GridColumnChooserController and assign to SfDataGrid.GridColumnDragDropController.

-While dropping columns in ColumnChooser window, the particular column will hided by setting GridColumn.IsHidden as true.
+While dropping columns in ColumnChooser window, the particular column will be hidden by setting GridColumn.IsHidden as true.

 {% tabs %}
 {% highlight c# %}